Mark K. Larson, Ph.D.

-Dr. Larson teaches Cell Biology, Biochemistry, Pharmacology, and Introductory Biology for Biology majors.
-He also teaches a Capstone class on the biology and visualization of race with Dr. Lindsay Twa of the Art Department.
-Dr. Larson is the co-director of the Biochemistry major, along with Dr. Jared Mays of the Chemistry Department.
-Dr. Larson also coordinates Augustana’s Biomedical Research Infrastructure Network (BRIN) grant.
-Information about this program can be found here http://orgs.usd.edu/brin/
+Dr. Larson teaches Cell Biology, Biochemistry, Pharmacology, and Introductory Biology for biology majors.
+He also teaches a Capstone class on the biology and visualization of race with Dr. Lindsay Twa, assistant professor of art.
+Dr. Larson is the co-director of the biochemistry major, along with Dr. Jared Mays, assistant professor of biochemistry.
+In addition, Dr. Larson coordinates Augustana’s Biomedical Research Infrastructure Network (BRIN) grant.
+Learn more about this program.

 2001 S. Summit Ave.